-This Site Allocations and Policies development plan document adds the site-specific detail to that strategy across the whole Borough.
-It incorporates the 'IP-One' area of central Ipswich, which was previously dealt with through a separate Area Action Plan.
-It will be accompanied by an updated policies map, showing on an Ordnance Survey base map sites for development and sites for protection.
+This Preferred Options Draft Site Allocations and Policies Development Plan Document adds the site-specific detail to that strategy across the whole Borough.
+It continues to incorporate the 'IP-One' area of central Ipswich.
+It is accompanied by an updated policies map, showing on an Ordnance Survey base map sites for development and sites for protection.